-Two days back, we reviewed some good free password managers for Windows.
+Two days back, we reviewed some good free password manager software for Windows.
 Today we will see some of the best free online password managers.
-And since, reading reviews, forums and comments is considered as the best practice to find a most suitable service or program for your own use, today we will review a few good and free online password managers.
+And since reading reviews, forums and comments are considered as the best practice to find a most suitable service or program for your own use, today we will review a few good and free online password managers.
 These store your most valuable information (username and password), password in particular, in one safe place – and it is imperative you go with the one you trust.

 While many prefer to have desktop password managers running on their computer, there are some who prefer to go with online password managers.
 Yes – using online password managers has its advantages and disadvantages.
-So before we check out 3 such, let us see the Pro’s and Cons of using them.
+So before we check out three such, let us see the Pros and Cons of using them.

 Pros & Cons of online password managers over desktop versions

 The main advantage of online password managers over desktop-based password manager software is portability.
 They can be used on any computer and web browser without having to install additional software.
 The major disadvantages of online password managers is that you have to be 100% sure that you trust the website.